pragati2112/pragati2112/README.md

 ### Hi there 👋

-# I’m currently working on "Fiday" an online education platform.
+I’m currently working on "Fiday" an online education platform.

-# How to reach me: https://www.linkedin.com/in/pragati2112/
+  - You can find the software running at fiday.io.
+  - Freeday is an online education platform.
+It allows educators to take their business online with minimal risk involved.
+  - Platform consists of robust video handling.
+AWS infrastructure is used for media distribution.

+On going project:
-# On going project:"Document Analysis, chargrid approach for understanding 2d-structured documents" The research paper I am following, here is the link(https://arxiv.org/abs/1809.08799).
+  - "Document Analysis, chargrid approach for understanding 2d-structured documents"
+  - The research paper I am following, here is the [link](https://arxiv.org/abs/1809.08799).
 Must read it for better understanding.
-You can see my github repo here(https://github.com/sciencefictionlab/chargrid-pytorch).
+  - You can see my github repo [here](https://github.com/sciencefictionlab/chargrid-pytorch).

+How to reach me: https://www.linkedin.com/in/pragati2112/

 <!--